dlwicksell/axiom/README.md

 ## Developer tools for editing M[UMPS]/GT.M routines in Vim ##

-Version 0.10.5 - 2012 Apr 30
+Version 0.10.6 - 2012 May 06

 ## Copyright and License ##

 Package written and maintained by David Wicksell <dlw@linux.com>
 Copyright © 2011,2012 Fourth Watch Software, LC

 This program is free software: you can redistribute it and/or modify